hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 Otherwise, you need to read every if-else or break inside a loop.
 Often the logic is not as simple as the one presented above.

 If I see some complex logic with multiple if-else conditions chained together, mixed with ‘break’ inside loops, etc., and one single return at the end, when a particular value could’ve been returned before — I’d explain my perspective and see if the person agrees with doing the change.
 However, I wouldn’t push it too much and be picky about it.
-It’s a subtle benefit that may be hard to convince.
+It’s a subtle benefit that may be hard to convey.

 # Is else statement necessary?